 10. Use Focus Stacking for Your Flower Photography

-Despite using a small aperture, your lens will still produce a relatively shallow DoF.
+Despite using a small aperture, your lens will still produce a relatively shallow depth of field.
 This is due to the close shooting distance.
 And it will lead to some blur in your image.

 But what if you want your entire subject to be in focus?
 Then you’ll need a focus stack.
 It’s a technique that involves taking photos from different focus distances.

 You then stack these images together in post to create a single sharp image.

 9. Try to Minimise Shake

-As mentioned, due to your lens’ shallow DoF, you don’t want to be taking photos when it’s windy.
-A small breeze alone could throw off your focus, so choose a place that’s relatively calm.
+Due to the lens’ shallow depth of field, photographing flowers is not recommended when it’s windy.
+A small breeze alone could throw off your focus, so choose a place that’s calm enough.

-The slightest movements you make with your camera can also affect the focus, so keep your hands as steady as possible.
+The slightest movements you make with your camera can also affect your flower photos, so keep your hands as steady as possible.

 Apart from that, it would also help to choose a high shutter speed (at least 1/125th) to avoid motion blur.
-This will help you get those close-up images, like flower petals or water droplets.
+This will help you get those close-up images, such as flower petals or water droplets.

 8. Bring a Helping Hand

-A helping hand is the Swiss Army knife of macro photography.
+A helping hand can be your best friend for macro photography.
 This tool has two adjustable arms with clips.
 You can use it for a variety of tasks.

-It can double as a stand for a small reflector to provide fill-in light in poorly lit locations.
+You can use it as a stand for a small reflector to provide fill-in light in locations with poor light.
 Clip your reflector (in my case a tiny flash reflector) to the helping hand and you have a light bouncer.

 Need to make sure your setup is catching the sun at the right angle?
 Move the adjustable arms until the light is hitting the right spot.